How to pass an MOT check

 Our research has found that many cars produce more harmful NOx than the legal limit.
 To see the worst offenders, go to our car emissions guide.

 Check that the fuel tank and all visible components, such as hoses and pipes, are secure and free of leaks.
 The fuel cap should fasten tightly and be undamaged – a split seal could be enough to make your car fail its MOT.

 MOT testers need to be able to open the fuel cap, so make sure you provide the key if there is one.

-Check the footbrake and handbrake function properly.
+Check that the footbrake and handbrake function properly.
 There shouldn’t be any visible leaks from the brake pipes.

-Any local MOT centre should be able to conduct a proper test, but the same rules apply as to finding a good garage – search for reviews and ask friends and family where they get their cars tested.
+Any local MOT centre should be able to conduct a proper test, but the same rules apply as when finding a good garage – search for reviews and ask friends and family where they get their cars tested.

 You can find a trustworthy, local test centre by using Which?
 Trusted Traders.

 If your car has failed and needs work, in most cases you’re allowed one free MOT retest as long as your car doesn’t leave the MOT test centre.
 In that case, you have to ask the MOT garage to make the repair.

 If your car is found to have a fault categorised as ‘dangerous’, you must get this fixed at the garage where you took the MOT test.
 You’re not allowed to drive the car away until its fixed, even to a different garage, unless you tow it there.
 You can drive to a different garage for a ‘major’ fault, however.